-Self-Guided Walking Tour in St Anton
+Self-Guided Walking Tour in St. Anton am Arlberg

 5 Stops 3.6 km ~1.5 hours

-Walking tour route map of St Anton
+Walking tour route map of St. Anton am Arlberg Open interactive map

-Why Walk St Anton?
+Why Walk St. Anton am Arlberg?
 A Self-Guided Tour

 St. Anton am Arlberg is famous as a ski circus, but in summer it shrinks back to what it really is: a compact Tyrolean village wedged into a narrow valley at 1.300 metres, ringed by peaks that stay snow-flecked into June.
 That tight geography is exactly why it walks so well.
 Everything that matters sits along a single thread of valley floor, and you can string the museum, the big cable car, the railway station, the pedestrian main street and the old parish church into one easy line without ever backtracking.